Monitor Cilium-Managed Infrastructure With Datadog | Datadog

 Monitor network traffic across Cilium-managed infrastructure

-In addition to monitoring the performance of your Cilium-managed clusters, you can also view network traffic as it flows through your Kubernetes environment with Datadog Network Performance Monitoring and DNS monitoring.
+In addition to monitoring the performance of your Cilium-managed clusters, you can also view network traffic as it flows through your Kubernetes environment with Datadog Cloud Network Monitoring and DNS monitoring.
 These tools are available as soon as you deploy the Datadog Agent to your Kubernetes clusters and enable the option in your Helm chart or manifest.
-NPM and DNS monitoring extend Hubble’s capabilities by giving you more visibility into the performance of your network and its underlying infrastructure.
+CNM and DNS monitoring extend Hubble’s capabilities by giving you more visibility into the performance of your network and its underlying infrastructure.
 You can not only ensure that your policies are working as expected but also easily trace the cause of any connectivity issues back to their source.

 For example, you can use the network map to confirm that endpoints are able to communicate with each other after updating a DNS domain in one of your L7 policies.
 Datadog can automatically highlight which endpoints managed by a particular policy have the highest volume of DNS-related issues, as seen below.